-If you’re short on refrigerator space, try my Spicy Chicken And Corn Chili that is one of my canned chicken camping recipes and uses only non-perishable ingredients.
+If you’re short on refrigerator space, try my Spicy 5 Can Chili that is one of my canned chicken camping recipes and uses only non-perishable ingredients.

 My Dutch Oven Chicken Pot Pie is another yummy comfort food.
 It uses canned refrigerator biscuits to make an easy upper-crust.

 If you want a totally different flavor profile with chicken, this Dutch Oven Latin Campfire Chicken is a great recipe that swaps out black beans instead of white beans and adds sweet potatoes.
 It is a simple meal with layers of flavors that create a delicious meal the whole family will enjoy.

 Try this Chicken Piccata Soup if you want something that is light, fresh and warm.

 - 1.5 lbs skinless boneless chicken breasts, cut into 1/4-inch cubes

 - 1 medium onion chopped

 - 2 garlic cloves chopped